 Nematodes, the snake-like micro-organisms, usually attack the roots of kumquat trees, making it difficult for them to transport nutrients up & produce fruits.
 These small animals can't be seen by our naked eyes, but only under a microscope like this one.

 Additionally, a full size kumquat tree may be too big for small yards.
-Its roots may not be resistant to frost in cold growing zones.
+Its roots may not be tolerant to frost in cold growing zones.

-This is why many people & nurseries graft kumquat trees on nematode-resistant rootstocks in the same citrus family.
-This helps them get a stronger foundation while making the size of the tree more manageable.
+Grafting kumquat trees help them get a stronger foundation while making the size of the tree more manageable.

-With a grafted kumquat tree, you can more confidently grow them in the ground (even with nematodes & freezing) and take the cuttings with you to grow new trees if/when you move.
+With a grafted kumquat tree, you can more confidently grow them in the ground (even with nematodes & freezing) and take the cuttings with you to grow new trees if/when you move to another city.

 The Flying Dragon Rootstock

 A compatible rootstock is important for your kumquat growth.
-An incompatible one might dry out the young buds & give us no growth at all.
+An incompatible one might dry out the young buds & give it no growth at all.